Central Coast & Newcastle Line: Description of route

 The Hawkesbury River separates Sydney and the Central Coast.
 The bridge over the river is one of the major engineering structures on the line.

 The route traverses the Main West route until Strathfield, where it diverts north and follows the route of the Main North line until Broadmeadow, before diverting east along the route of the Newcastle branch line.
 The line is electrified at 1500 volts DC throughout, and is primarily double track, although there are refuge loops at Hawkesbury River, Gosford, Wyong, Awaba, and Sulphide Junction (between Cockle Creek and Cardiff).
 Some services terminate at Gosford and Wyong.

 Services primarily operate to and from Central (Sydney Terminal) via Strathfield.
 During morning and afternoon peak periods on weekdays, some services will operate in the peak direction from either Wyong or Gosford to Sydney Central via the North Shore Line, then continuing on as a T1 service from the Central suburban platforms to Blacktown.

-Sometimes, when there is trackwork between Strathfield and Hornsby, trains will operate via the North Shore line between Central and Hornsby, then follow the Main North railway line as normal.